 “Why are you so damn evil to me?”
 Mini-Morton begins to close the space between her and Butterfly.
 Remembering her threat to take him to the mat, Davenport steps in front of Mini-Morton holding up his hand.

-“Touch my wife and I’ll break your arm.”
-He says to Davenport, exhibiting those balls that I saw in Dylan’s a few nights ago but that seemed to have evaded him in the hospital on Tuesday.
+“Touch my wife and I’ll break your arm,” he says to Davenport, exhibiting those balls I saw in Dylan’s a few nights ago but that seemed to have evaded him in the hospital on Tuesday.

-“Touch me and I’ll break your neck.”
-Davenport says to Morton, who clearly shrinks back a little.
-He turns his attention to Butterfly.
+“Try it and I’ll break your neck,” Davenport promises, and Morton clearly shrinks back a bit before turning his attention to Butterfly.

 “She should have!”
 Butterfly snaps.
 “Do you two just want me to scream at you and treat you badly?
 Because until I can find a way to make you pay for what you did to me, that’s all I have for you!”

 “Really, Ann, can’t you just give her a chance?”

 “No, I can’t… And I realize that your liver is probably pickled but is your brain pickled, too?
 I clearly told her not to call me Ana, and you’re still calling me Ann!
 I fucking hate that name and it’s only going to piss me off even more!
 My name is Dr. Steele, or are you too busy swimming in whiskey to hear me?”
 Call her Dr. Steele, Morton.
 Call her Dr. Steele.
 I’m a witness, you won’t win this one.

 “Why should I show you any respect when you show none to me?” he spit.